SaharaIsHere/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ## Scenario
 Bellabeat, a high-tech manufacturer of health-focused products for women, is a successful small company, but they have the potential to become a larger player in the global smart device market.
 The company has 5 main products: bellabeat app, leaf, time, spring and bellabeat membership.
 The task is to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights discovered will then help guide marketing strategy for the company.

+## 1. Ask
+**Business Task:** Analyze smart device usage data in order to gain insight into how customers use non-Bellabeat smart devices and help guide marketing strategy for Bellabeat to become a larger player in the global market.